Lanssens/aem-start-stop/README.md

 # aem-start-stop
-Python scripts that starts and stops AEM ( and my project specific services )
+Python scripts that starts and stops AEM.
+You can also open both the error logs of publisher and author with a single command.

 ## Installation
 You need to have python2 installed